drpetersonfernandes/CreateBatchFilesForXbox360XBLAGames/ReadMe.md

 3.  **Create Batch Files**: Click the "Create Batch Files" button.
 4.  **Monitor Progress**: The application will scan the folders and create the `.bat` files.
 The log window will display the results.
 The generated batch files will appear in the same folder you selected as the "Games Folder", ready to be used.

+## How It Works (Technical Details)

+The application performs the following steps:
+1.  **Xenia Path Selection**: You select the `xenia.exe` file.
+This path is used to construct the batch file command.
+2.  **Games Folder Selection**: You select a root directory containing subfolders, where each subfolder represents an XBLA game.
+3.  **Game Discovery**: For each subfolder in the "Games Folder":
+    *   It first searches for a `000D0000` subdirectory (e.g., `GameTitle/Content/0000000000000000/TITLE_ID/000D0000/`).
+If found, it takes the first file within that directory as the game's main executable.
+    *   If `000D0000` is not found, it performs a recursive search within the game's subfolder and selects the first file it encounters.
+This provides a fallback for less common directory structures.
+4.  **Batch File Generation**: For each discovered game file, a `.bat` file is created in the root "Games Folder" with the name of the game's subfolder.
+The content of the batch file is structured to:
+    *   Change the current directory to where `xenia.exe` is located (`cd /d "C:\Path\To\Xenia"`).
+This ensures Xenia can find its configuration and log files correctly.
+    *   Launch Xenia with the specific game file as an argument (`start "" "xenia.exe" "C:\Path\To\Game\GameFile.xex"`).

 ## Troubleshooting

 ### Common Issues
 - **"No valid game folders found"**: This usually means the folder you selected as the "Games Folder" does not contain any subdirectories.
 Ensure it's the parent folder of all your game folders.
+- **"Game file not found" / Files are skipped**:
+    - The tool primarily looks for a game file inside a `000D0000` subfolder within each game's directory, which is common for XBLA titles.
+    - If `000D0000` is not found, it will attempt to use the first file found recursively within the game's folder.
-- **"Game file not found" / Files are skipped**: The tool specifically looks for a game file inside a `000D0000` subfolder within each game's directory.
-If your game rip has a different structure, it will be skipped.
-The application will attempt to log the directory structure of skipped folders to help with debugging.
+    - If your game rip has a significantly different structure and no files are found, it will be skipped.
+The application will log the directory structure of skipped folders to help with debugging.
 - **Permissions**: Ensure the application has permission to write new `.bat` files into your selected "Games Folder".
 Running as an administrator may help if you encounter access errors.

-### Error Reporting
-- The application automatically reports critical errors to the developer for analysis.
-- Always check the log window for detailed error messages and information about why a file might have been skipped.
+- **Incorrect .NET Runtime**: Ensure you have the correct [.NET 10.0 Runtime](https://dotnet.microsoft.com/download/dotnet/10.0) installed.

 ## Acknowledgements